-Product launch checklists are good tools for beginners to help identify what they don't know and help them navigate in the right direction.
+Product launch checklists are good tools for beginners to identify what they don't know and help them navigate in the right direction.
 They are also a good tool when you don't launch products frequently and need a refresher.
 But a checklist can create more problems than they solve if not used properly.
-In this article I'll explain why.

 I shared this tool in a previous article.
 It compares your confidence level with unknowns.
 The two variables have an inverse relationship.
-When confidence levels are high (left) the number of unknowns are fewer.
+When confidence levels are high (left) the number of unknowns is fewer.
 This is a situation with a high degree of predictability.
 You are in familiar and comfortable territory.
-And that's where a product launch checklist makes the most sense: routine, turn the crack product releases.
+You know what to expect.
+That's where a product launch checklist makes the most sense: routine, turn the crack product releases.
 No surprises to worried about.

-When confidence is low and unknowns are high (like entering new markets or new product categories or you have an inexperience team) the situation is highly unpredictable.
-There are simply too many unknowns with low predictability.
+When confidence is low and unknowns are high (like entering new markets or new product categories or you have an inexperienced team) the situation is highly unpredictable.
+There are simply too many unknowns and the predictability is too low.
 You are in unfamiliar and uncomfortable territory.
-And this is where a product launch checklist can get you in trouble.
+This is where a product launch checklist can get you in trouble.
 The structure and direction of a framework makes the most sense in this situation.

-Where you get into trouble is when you assume a checklist is a one-size-fits-all solution that considers every possibility for you.
+You get into trouble when you assume a checklist is a one-size-fits-all solution that considers every possibility for you.
 It doesn't.
 It has a purpose and it's good for that purpose, but it's not good for all situations.

-Below you will find a launch checklist to help you get started if you don't know where to start.
+Below is a link to a launch checklist (PDF) to help you get started if you don't know where to start.
 I pulled it from my document cemetery.
 It's in a sequence that matches the BrainKraft Product Launch Framework.
 It's a good starting point to help spark team discussion and identify problem areas.

 A product launch checklist is just the beginning of planning a remarkable product launch.
 If you want to have a really amazing product launch take the BrainKraft Launch Readiness Workshop.

 UPDATE: Updated the Product Launch Checklist to version 2.